rern/RuneOS/README.md

 - For all **Raspberry Pi**: Zero, 1, 2, 3 and 4 (3+: not yet tested but should work)
 - Create **RuneAudio+R e** from [**Arch Linux Arm**](https://archlinuxarm.org/about/downloads) latest releases.
 - Interactive interface by [**Dialog**](https://invisible-island.net/dialog/)
-- With option to pre-configure Wi-Fi connection (headless mode)
+- Option to pre-configure Wi-Fi connection (headless mode)
-- With options to exclude features, it can be as light as possible in terms of build time and disk space.
+- Options to exclude features, it can be as light as possible in terms of build time and disk space.
+- Option to run `ROOT` partition on USB drive

 **Procedure**
 - Prepare partitions